gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 <div class="danger">
   <p><strong>Caution!</strong></p>
-  <p>If music is provided using an audio compression format not supported by Clova, the client may not be able to play the music properly.</p>
+  <p>If audio content is provided using an audio compression format not supported by Clova, the client may not be able to play it properly.</p>
 </div>

 ## Continuous updates {#ContinuousUpdate}

 During the extension development phase, user scenarios are created based on anticipated user utterances which is then applied to the extension.
 This helps to develop the extension, however, the actual way that it is used by users can be different and there can even be some unexpected use patterns from users.
 Basically, users can use the extension differently than anticipated.
 Therefore, continuous improvement efforts are required to enhance user satisfaction after deploying the extension, such as efforts to improve the extension functions and conversation flow.

-Please update the extension after registration, by analyzing the statistics provided by the Clova platform or the incoming user utterance record (scheduled to be provided in the future).
+Update the extension after registration, by analyzing the statistics provided by the Clova platform or the incoming user utterance record (scheduled to be provided in the future).